 The company originally managed four communities (about 800 apartment homes) in Austin and Houston, Texas and only 35 employees.
 Venterra has since grown to own and manage over 15,000 units with over 500 employees.
-The company currently manages a portfolio worth over $1.2 billion with total revenue of $170 million and growth of more than 19% in 2012.
+The company currently manages a portfolio worth over $1.2 billion with total revenue of $170 million and average annual growth of more than 19%.
 But at Venterra, expansion isn’t just about size; it’s about paving a new way in the industry, where employees can really make a difference, career growth is available, and where residents are provided an amazing living experience!

 Venterra’s Executive Team has always believed that a strong company culture is the foundation of a great company.
 A strong company culture is critical to having highly engaged employees – those that look forward to going to work, care about the quality of their work and are highly committed to delivering the operating vision of the organization.
 From our beginnings, we expected that these high levels of engagement would allow us to deliver strong operating results which would in turn allow us to continue to grow our organization.
 While creating a strong company culture is obviously good for business, Venterra’s goal has always been to be a company that improves the lives of our employees by providing an environment where people want to come to work and become better people because of it.